 Other offices: Beijing, Berlin, Brussels, Denver, Hong Kong, Los Angeles, New York, Northern Virginia, Palo Alto, San Diego, San Francisco, Shanghai, Singapore, Tokyo, Washington DC.

-Who we are: Morrison & Foerster is a global firm with over 1,000 lawyers in key technology and finance centres in the US; Europe and Asia.
+Who we are: Morrison & Foerster is a leading global firm with over 1,000 lawyers in key technology and finance centres in the US, Europe and Asia.
 In Europe we have a team of 120 lawyers in our strategic hubs of London, Berlin and Brussels.
 We work alongside our colleagues in the US and Asia, drawing on cultural, jurisdictional and market knowledge to deliver the best advice and client service with a global approach.

 Facts and figures